ok-nick/opensource.contentauth.org/docs/trustmark-intro.md

 - Has implementations in both Python (using PyTorch) and JavaScript (using ONNX).

 :::info
-For full technical details and help getting started with TrustMark, see [TrustMark - Quick start](trustmark/readme.md#quick-start).
+For full technical details and help getting started with TrustMark, see [TrustMark - Overview](trustmark/readme.md).
 :::

 ## Variants